AMID Logo E-BAY Logo

 PERU: Peruvian Customs requires the consignee's Peruvian Tax ID number (known as RUC) to be included in the Bill of Lading for shipments to Peru.

 QATAR: Qatar requires a Certificate of Origin.
-Read more about how to Ship to Qatar.
+Read more about how to ship to Qatar.

 Also, exports of vehicle spare parts, tires, and some electrical products to Qatar require a mandatory Certificate of Conformity for Customs clearance.
 Through the Qatar Ministry of Business and Trade – Department of Consumer Protection and the Qatar General Organization for Standards and Metrology (QGOSM), the Government of the State of Qatar has issued a set of strict rules regulating the import and sale of Vehicle Spare Parts and Vehicle Tyres.